-- (a.)
-Electronic, web-based technologies that allow instant, widespread and interactive communication; and - (b.)
-Activities on the internet that involve posting by the employee, examples include, but are not limited to: blogging; podcasting; hosting or updating any form of website; posting comments, photos, other graphics, documents, links, status updates, or multimedia materials to a third party hosted website; saving website bookmarks to a public site; filling out surveys; sharing or participating in any other way on a social networking site such as Facebook, Pinterest, Instagram, or a micro blogging site such as Twitter; developing or contributing to a wiki such as Wikipedia or a virtual world like Second Life, etc.

-20.H.3. - Risks of Social Media Activity - Online communications may be perceived by court customers, vendors and the public generally as a representation of the communicator's character, judgment and values and could have an adverse effect on the confidence of the public in the integrity, professionalism and impartiality of the judiciary regardless of intent.

-20.H.3.a. - Social Media posts should be presumed public and permanent.
-Social media posts can be copied, forwarded or subpoenaed.
-Such posts are easily reproduced, can be difficult to eradicate, and may be seen by wide and unintended audiences.

-20.H.3.b. - Once posted, there is little to no control over a post's dissemination or ultimate use.
+a.
+Electronic, web-based technologies that allow instant, widespread and interactive communication; and

+- b.
+Activities on the internet that involve posting by the employee, examples include, but are not limited to: blogging; podcasting; hosting or updating any form of website; posting comments, photos, other graphics, documents, links, status updates, or multimedia materials to a third party hosted website; saving website bookmarks to a public site; filling out surveys; sharing or participating in any other way on a social networking or a micro blogging site; developing or contributing to a wiki or a virtual world. - 20.G.3.
+Risks of Social Media Activity Online communications may be perceived by court customers, vendors and the public generally as a representation of the communicator's character, judgment and values and could have an adverse effect on the confidence of the public in the integrity, professionalism and impartiality of the judiciary regardless of intent. - 20.G.3.a.
+Social Media posts should be presumed public and permanent.
+Social Media posts can be copied, forwarded or subpoenaed.
+Such posts are easily reproduced, can be difficult to eradicate, and may be seen by wide and unintended audiences. - 20.G.3.b.
+Once posted, there is little to no control over a post's dissemination or ultimate use.
 Posting some types of information on social media may be misleading (even though it is not so intended) and may jeopardize the person's professional image or reputation and, by extension, the Colorado Judicial Department.
-Employees should be especially careful when posting or sharing photographs and personal information, and be similarly cautious when sharing political, religious or social opinions.

-20.H.3.c. - Employees are personally responsible for comments posted on social media and can expose themselves to liability, corrective and/or disciplinary action for comments that are defamatory, obscene, discriminatory or otherwise offensive or unlawful.

-20.H.3.d. - Employees should be careful to comply with all copyright laws and reference or cite sources appropriately as laws against plagiarism can apply to online postings.

-20.H.4. - Compliance with Other Policies - Social media shall never be used in a way that violates the constitution and laws of the United States and the State of Colorado, court rules, or any Judicial Department state-wide or local policy, including the Code of Conduct, Anti-Harassment and Anti-Discrimination Policy, the Electronic Communications Usage Policy and Rule 23.

-20.H.5. - Official Business and Employment Related Use of Social Media - Use of social media for official Judicial Department business related purposes is permitted only when approved by the Administrative Authority, State Court Administrator, Chief Information Officer or Director of Human Resources.
+Employees should be especially careful when posting or sharing photographs and personal information, and be similarly cautious when sharing political, religious or social opinions. - 20.G.3.c.
+Employees are personally responsible for comments posted on social media and can expose themselves to liability and/or corrective or disciplinary action for comments that are defamatory, obscene, discriminatory or otherwise offensive or unlawful. - 20.G.3.d.
+Employees should be careful to comply with all copyright laws and reference or cite sources appropriately as laws against plagiarism can apply to online postings. - 20.G.4.
+Compliance with Other Policies Social media shall never be used in a way that violates the constitution and laws of the United States and the State of Colorado, court rules, or any Judicial Department policy, including the Code of Conduct, Anti-Harassment and Anti-Discrimination Policy, the Electronic Communications Usage Policy, or Rule 22. - 20.G.5.
+Official Business and Employment Related Use of Social Media Use of social media for official Judicial Department business related purposes is permitted only when approved by the Administrative Authority, State Court Administrator, Chief Information Officer or Director of Human Resources.
 Employees shall have no expectation of privacy associated with use of social media related to official business or employment purposes even where private technology resources are used.

-20.H.6. - Personal Use of Social Media on Personal Time
+20.G.6.
+Personal Use of Social Media on Personal Time

-20.H.6.a. - The Colorado Judicial Department respects the right of employees to use social media as a vehicle for self-expression and public conversation.
-However, employees are required to comply with the following restrictions when using social media on personal time both at work and while off duty: When posting on social media an employee may identify her/himself as an employee of the Colorado Judicial Department generally, but may not post information or express opinions regarding employees, managers, Judges, clients or customers of the courts and probation, cases, policies or procedures of the Judicial Department.
+20.G.6.a.
+The Colorado Judicial Department respects the right of employees to use social media as a vehicle for self-expression and public conversation.
+However, employees are required to comply with the following restrictions when using social media on personal time both at work and while off duty: When posting on social media an employee may identify themselves as an employee of the Colorado Judicial Department generally but may not post information or express opinions regarding employees, managers, Judicial Officers, clients or customers of the courts and probation, cases, policies or procedures of the Judicial Department.